Analyzing Adversarial Inputs in Deep Reinforcement Learning: Benchmarking Environments

 \paragraph{State/Action Spaces and DNN Topology.} The state space of the agent consists of $8$ features.
 The first two observations represent the position of the agent in the environment, in cartesian coordinates.
 As previously described, these two readings are noisy and hence match our continuous scenario.
 More precisely, there is a random noise that ranges from $-0.5$ to $0.5$ on both axes.
+Crucially, the perturbation radius used in the formal verification queries is set to match exactly the size of one grid cell (i.e., the full noise range of $[-0.5, 0.5]$ per axis).
+This design choice ensures that the distribution of adversarial inputs can be directly represented and visualized in correspondence with the grid layout of the arena, as detailed in Sec.~\ref{sec:analysis}.
 The next four observations represent the reading of the obstacle sensors, and thus each reading includes a binary value indicating if there is an obstacle in the corresponding direction.
 More formally, $S_{0,1} \in \mathcal{R}^2$ and $S_{2,3,4,5} \in \langle 0, 1\rangle$.
 Finally, the last two features represent the coordinates of the target.
 The action space is discrete with $4$ possible actions \textit{left}, \textit{right}, \textit{up}, and \textit{down}.
 As previously mentioned, the consequence of an action is deterministic, i.e., the agent always moves to the desired cell but does not know the exact position inside it.
 The agents trained on this task was realized by a neural network with a feed-forward architecture, with $8$ inputs and $4$ outputs, respectively corresponding to the state and action spaces.
 Finally, the DNN consists of two additional hidden layers of $32$ neurons with ReLU activations.

 \paragraph{Training Details.} We trained our agent with the PPO algorithm.
 Solving this task is not particularly challenging for a state-of-the-art DRL algorithm and thus we relied on the standard settings.
 During training, we employed the following (discrete) reward function: